desultory/genTree/readme.md

 This layer will persist between builds, and will not be cleaned unless `clean_seed` is set to true.

-When enabled, `clean_seed` recursivedly removes the uppper and work directories of the seed overlay.
+When enabled, `clean_seed` recursively removes the upper and work directories of the seed overlay.

 ### Config overlay